Jason Rae

 Jason Rae (born November 25, 1986) is an American activist and Democratic National Committee (DNC) member from Wisconsin.
-He is the youngest person ever elected to the DNC.
-On February 5, 2017, he was elected to serve as secretary of the DNC.
+He was the youngest person ever elected to the DNC in 2004.
+On February 25, 2017, Rae was elected to serve as secretary of the DNC and was re-elected to the position in 2021 and 2025.

+He is also the founder, president, and CEO of the Wisconsin LGBT Chamber of Commerce.

 Early life and education

 Rae was born in Rice Lake, Wisconsin, to John and Lori Rae.
-He was a student at Marquette University, from which he graduated with a BA in history and political science.
-He is an associate at Nation Consulting in Milwaukee.
+He attended Marquette University, graduating with a BA in history and political science.
+He is a partner at Nation Consulting in Milwaukee.

 College activism

 Rae was the chair of the Marquette University chapter of College Democrats and was elected Chair of the College Democrats of Wisconsin in 2008.
 Within Marquette University Student Government (MUSG), he was Legislative Vice President, in which he formed of the Ad Hoc Committee on Funding of Student Activities.
 He previously served in the MUSG Senate as Senator, student representative to the Faculty Academic Senate, College of Arts & Sciences Committee chair, and Parliamentarian.
 Rae was the author of a bill passed by the Marquette University Student Government to provide domestic partner benefits to faculty.

-At Marquette, Rae received the 2008 Outstanding Class Member Award for the junior class.
-Rae is on the Board of Directors for the Rice Lake Boys Club.
+Rae is a member of the Southeast Wisconsin Professional Baseball Park District Board, VISIT Milwaukee, and the United Way Campaign Cabinet.
+He has previously served on the Board of Directors for the Rice Lake Boys and Girls Club.